highfidelity/hifi-content/usefulUtilities/officeMat/README.md

 8. Clone this Mat Square, Zone entity, and Text entity as many times as you want.
     - I use four Office Mat Squares.
 9. Position your Office Mat Squares on top of your Office Mat, then parent the Squares to the Mat.
+10. Ensure that you're running the latest version of the `statusIndicator.js` script.

+You're done!
+If you step on any of your new Office Mat Squares, your status will automatically update.

 ## `config.json`
 ```